-The same as infinite time-out send/2,3 but if the data is not immediately accepted by the platform network layer, the function returns {select, SelectInfo}, and the caller will then receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle that was contained in the SelectInfo) when there is room for more data.
-A subsequent call to send/2-4 will then send the data.
+In the case when there is no room in the (system-) buffers, the function will return with the SelectInfo.
+The caller can then await a select message, { '\$socket', Socket, select, Info} (where Info is the ref field from the SelectInfo), when there is room for more data (a subsequent call to send will then send the data).